 Georgetown is keeping it in the family once again, selecting perhaps the greatest player in school history as its next head basketball coach.

-Patrick Ewing will replace the fired John Thompson III, ESPN 980 in Washington first reported Monday, giving the Hoyas legend his first shot at running a program after years as an NBA assistant.
+Patrick Ewing will replace the fired John Thompson III, the school announced Monday, giving the Hoyas legend his first shot at running a program after years as an NBA assistant.